Go Back

 • Turn off the heat and let it steam for 10 minutes with the lid still on.

-• Serve in each bowl and top with sansho leaves for color (optional).
+• Serve in individual bowls and top with sansho leaves to taste.

 Notes

 • If you already have bonito dashi or another type of dashi, skip steps 3 and 4.
-In this case, use ⅔ cup (160ml) of your dashi for 2 servings.
+In that case, use ⅔ cup (160 ml) of your dashi for 2 servings.

 • You can store it in the refrigerator for up to 2 days.